Our new reloadable electronic peggo card makes paying your fare more convenient than ever.

 Please note: If your card is lost or stolen or if it is damaged and requires replacing a $5 charge will be applied for all replacement peggo cards.

 ALL transit riders aged 6 years and older should have their own peggo card.
 Even if you only occasionally travel by bus you should get a peggo card.

 Types of Fares

 Now that you’ll be using a peggo card for payment, the types of fare options you can choose from will change slightly.
 There are two types of fares you can load onto your card:

 - e-passes – replace paper passes and are valid for an unlimited number of trips during a set number of consecutive days.
 We offer e-passes that range from 24 hours in length all the way up to an annual pass.

 - e-cash – replaces paper tickets.
-Load e-cash onto your peggo card and when you tap your card an e-cash fare is deducted from your card.
-If you pay using e-cash a 75 minute transfer is automatically loaded on your peggo card so you will no longer require a paper transfer.
+Load e-cash onto your peggo card and when you tap your card a single e-cash fare is deducted from your card.
+If you pay using e-cash a 75-minute transfer is automatically loaded on your peggo card so you will no longer require a paper transfer.